bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/src/prd.md

 - **Contrast Goal**: WCAG AA compliance for all text elements

 ## Implementation Considerations
-- **Scalability Needs**: Design to accommodate additional agent patterns and Azure services
+- **Scalability Needs**: Design to accommodate additional agent patterns, Azure services, and community contributions
 - **Testing Focus**: Verify code examples work correctly and match visual representations
-- **Critical Questions**: How to keep content updated with Azure's evolving services?
+- **Critical Questions**: How to moderate community contributions effectively while maintaining quality?

 ## Reflection
-- This approach uniquely combines visual learning with practical implementation guidance
+- This approach uniquely combines visual learning with practical implementation guidance and community knowledge sharing
 - The integration of Azure AI services with each pattern provides context-specific guidance that's often missing from general documentation
 - Adding interactive elements to aid understanding makes this platform more valuable than static documentation
+- Community contribution features foster organic growth of knowledge and innovative pattern implementations